 Unless, of course, the cloud of dust you’ve just written into your story does indeed contain three zebras—The Unexpected!

-Then, well, we’ll want to hear more about your striped horses and why they’re now standing at the front door of Paul D. Plow’s ramshackle farmhouse.
+When the dust in your craftily-devised scene settles, readers will want to hear more about your striped beasts and why they’re now standing at the front door of Paul D. Plow’s ramshackle farmhouse.

-What does Paul Plow know that we don’t?
+What does Paul Plow know that we don’t, if anything?

-One thing is for certain, though, we’ll want to turn the page to learn more about the zebras and if the missus will leave the cellar or decide to move her things down there to escape Paul and his weird phobias.
-Rumor has it that he’s also afraid of dust and sunlight and moonlight and work and women and artichokes and insects and ….
+One thing is for certain, though, we’ll want to turn the page to learn more about the zebras, about Boiled Beaver Elementary School, and if the missus will leave the cellar or decide to move her things down there to escape Paul and his weird phobias.
+Rumor has it that he’s also afraid of dust and sunlight and moonlight and bees and artichokes and space aliens.